By Jay Rogers

 Marcionism — Also known as the “two gods heresy,” Marcionism has appeared repeatedly throughout history.
 A Marcionite is a dualist, one who believes in two opposing gods or principles: generally, good vs. evil (or spirit vs. matter).
 Under this category is Manicheanism, the medieval Bogomils and their Western off-shoots the Paulicians and Cathars.
 In our day, this ancient heresy has appeared in the forms of dispensationalism and antinomianism.

 Dispensationalism is derived from the idea that God has worked in different ways throughout history through different economies or dispensations.
 A dispensationalist makes a severe division between the Old and New Covenants, God acting with wrath and vengeance in the Old Testament and with love and grace in the New Testament.
-Dispensationalism teaches the immanent “secret” rapture of the Church, divides the end times into several dispensations, and teaches a conspiratorial view of history with evil forces rivaling the forces of God.
+Dispensationalism teaches the imminent “secret” rapture of the Church, divides the end times into several dispensations, and teaches a conspiratorial view of history with evil forces rivaling the forces of God.

 John Nelson Darby, founder of a group called the Plymouth Brethren in the 1830s, is the father of modern dispensationalism.
-Darby taught that the Second Coming of Christ was immanent.
+Darby taught that the Second Coming of Christ was imminent.
 He rejected the creeds of the early Church and believed social reform to be useless.
 C.I.
 Scofield, a Texas pastor, popularized the teachings of J.N.
 Darby in a systematic theology known as dispensational premillennialism.
 C.I.
 Scofield first compiled his reference Bible as a teaching aid for missionaries.
 It soon became one of the most widely used tools for Bible study among entire denominations such as Southern Baptists and Disciples of Christ.

 Despite the fact that many of the early dispensationalists were orthodox Christians, this shift in theology paved the way for an much greater heresy, antinomianism, which means literally “anti-law.”
 Antinomianism states that since man is saved by faith alone, and since faith frees the Christian from the law, he no longer bound to obey the law.
 Antinomianism creates a false theological system in which the laws of the Bible cannot apply to governing the individual or society.
 Dispensationalism promoted antinomian thinking by de-emphasizing the relationship of the Old Testament law to the individual under the New Testament.
 In turn this led to a waning influence of Christians in society, since most of the laws pertaining to civil government are found in the Old Testament.
 To the orthodox Christian, the unity of the covenants of Scripture and the moral law of God are obvious foundations of Christian social order.
 The orthodox ideas of God’s unchanging eternal covenant and a corresponding high view the moral law of God, stand in stark contrast to dispensationalism and antinomianism.

 Chiliasm — Also known as millennarianism or “millennium madness,” Chiliasm is derived from Greek word for “thousand,” chilias.
 Chiliasm is an unscriptural preoccupation with date-setting for the Second Coming of Christ.
 This error first appeared in the first century in the Church of Thessanonica.
-Paul’s letters to the Thessalonians deal in part with this church’s obsessive speculations and false teachings about the immanent return of Christ.
+Paul’s letters to the Thessalonians deal in part with this church’s obsessive speculations and false teachings about the imminent return of Christ.
 Chiliasm was also condemned by the Church Fathers.

-A Chiliast is a person who teaches that the “thousand year” reign of Christ depicted by John in Revelation 20, is an earthly, immanent kingdom.
+A Chiliast is a person who teaches that the “thousand year” reign of Christ depicted by John in Revelation 20, is an earthly kingdom.
 Chiliasts like to make predictions as to the exact date of the premillennial return of Jesus Christ.
 Chiliasts believe in the Second Coming of Jesus Christ, and are orthodox in this sense, but they overemphasize the return of Christ and hold to unbiblical doctrines relating to Christ’s kingdom.
 The Bible teaches that Christ’s kingdom is not of this world (John 18:36); nor does it consist of earthly things (Rom.
 14:17).
 Jesus said to His disciples concerning His Second Coming: “It is not for you to know the times or seasons which the Father has put in His authority” (Acts 1:7).

 The dispensational theory of premillennialism, advanced in 1830 by John Nelson Darby, has gained popularity among modern evangelicals.
 Most Roman Catholics and Protestants of past centuries have been either amillennial or postmillennial in their end-times viewpoint, with a fair representation of historical premillennialists.
 Although not a primary heresy, the dispensational view of premillennialism, with its elaborate conspiracy theories, time tables, charts and graphic scenarios, is essentially a Chiliastic error.